Best Homemade Remedies For Cough

 Talk about a germ fest.
 In fact, according to a 2012 University of Arizona study, smartphones may contain 10 times more bacteria than toilet seats.
 Apple advises using a disinfectant wipe such as Lysol or Clorox to clean your gadgets.

-Although bleach is effective at removing viruses, be aware that items containing it may harm your phone.
+Although bleach effectively removes viruses, be aware that items containing it may harm your phone.
 Follow this if you're having trouble obtaining cleaning wipes nearby.

 Best Natural Cough Remedies

 Coughing is typically completely natural.
-Phlegm and other irritants can from irritating your throat by coughing.
+Phlegm and other irritants can irritate your throat by coughing.
 However, persistent coughing can also be a sign of several illnesses, including

 - A viral illness